AAmitha/Amitha-A/README.md

 # # Hi there 👋, I'm Amitha Akepati

-💻 I’m a Data Analyst and Machine Learning Enthusiast
+💻 I’m a Data Scientist and Machine Learning Enthusiast
-🌱 Currently learning LLMs, Agentic AI, and Cloud (AWS, Azure)
 🚀 I’m working on AI-powered applications and data-driven systems

 ---